Venue: The Curve - William Street, Slough, Berkshire, SL1 1XY

 The Chair will invite any member representing a local authority seeking financial approval for a scheme to declare that interest.

-Resolved – That the minutes of the meeting of the Berkshire Local Transport Body (BLTB) held on 14th March 2019 be approved as a correct record.
+Resolved – That the minutes of the meeting of the Berkshire Local Transport Body (BLTB) held on 15th November 2018 and the Extraordinary meeting held on 31st January 2019 be approved as a correct record.

 A report was received on the progress of the Thames Valley Berkshire Local Growth Deal which set out the status of approved schemes, updated financial profile and identified risks.

 Updates were provided by scheme promoters on each of the approved schemes:

 2.01 Newbury: Kings Road Link Road – good progress was being made on site.

 2.03 Newbury: London Road Industrial Estate – completed.